awestover/awestover.github.io/README.md

 (data structures, online algorithms, and algorithmic graph theory).

 [Alek's CV](cv.pdf)

+## Contact
 Email: alek dot westover at gmail dot com

+## Go on a date

+I enjoy having close relationships with people, and think that
+dating is probably a great way to make a close connection with someone.
+If you're potentially interested in going on a date,
+or know someone I should maybe go on a date with,
+please read [this short document](https://docs.google.com/document/d/1Rtnefza06BXaK4INbf2V_6H8rLDPSQ-Hj58g4tx5eA0/edit?tab=t.0#heading=h.warnd42sksz) and then contact me.

 ## Blog
 I occasionally put some unpolished thoughts on my blog [here](https://alekw.com).